Picture of Mia Hill

 Brushing a rabbit can seem like a daunting task, but with some patience and gentle care, it can become a bonding experience between you and your furry friend.

 Start by using a gentle slicker brush to remove any loose fur and tangles.
+Be mindful that rabbits have very sensitive skin, so use gentle strokes to avoid causing discomfort.
 Use a comb to gently work out any mats or knots, being careful not to pull too hard on your rabbit’s delicate skin.
 Be sure to pay extra attention to the areas behind the ears, under the chin, and near the tail, as these areas are more prone to matting.
+Different grooming tools can be used on rabbits, including wide-toothed combs and flea combs, but slicker brushes should be avoided.

 Brushing your rabbit regularly is a great way to keep their coat healthy and shiny, while also providing you with some quality one-on-one time with your beloved pet.